neurodata/blog.neurodata.io/_posts/2018-09-25-linear-dimensionality-reduction.md

 LOL - i made it up with some colleagues.  it is designed to find a low-dimensional representation for **classification tasks when dimensionality is much larger than sample size**.
 We proved that, under gaussian assumptions, it works better than PCA and other linear methods for subsequent classification.

-Others have written/compared all the various linear methods in greater detail,

-one example is here: [https://stat.columbia.edu/~cunningham/pdf/CunninghamJMLR2015.pdf](https://stat.columbia.edu/~cunningham/pdf/CunninghamJMLR2015.pdf)

-which addresses many of the methods i discussed above, as well as some others (but misses a PLS and JIVE).
+Others have written/compared all the various linear methods in greater detail, one example is [here](https://stat.columbia.edu/~cunningham/pdf/CunninghamJMLR2015.pdf), which addresses many of the methods i discussed above, as well as some others (but misses a PLS and JIVE).